-This web-page will be updated with the progress of the CPO but should not be a replacement for those affected in seeking professional advice.
+This web-page will be updated with information on the Public Inquiry for the CPO but should not be a replacement for those affected in seeking professional advice.

 T: 0208 489 6930

 The Council made the CPO on 22 September and following a consultation (which ended on 28 October 2016) for affected parties to lodge responses, the DCLG considered the comments made on the Order.
-The Council received a notification, dated 22 December 2016, advising that the Secretary of State for Communities and Local Government has decided to hold a public local inquiry into the Wards Corner CPO which is scheduled to start on 11 July 2017 at Haringey Civic Centre Wood Green, N22 8LE (please use postcode N22 8ZW if using SatNav).
+The Council received a notification, dated 22 December 2016, advising that the Secretary of State for Communities and Local Government had decided to hold a Public Inquiry into the Wards Corner CPO which is scheduled to commence on 11 July 2017 at Haringey Civic Centre, Wood Green, N22 8LE (please use postcode N22 8ZW if using SatNav).
 The inquiry notification letter from the Planning Inspectorate (PINS) can be viewed at the Council’s website here: www.haringey.gov.uk/wards-corner and Persona’s website at http://seven-sisters.persona-pi.com/.

 A copy of the CPO documents, Statement of Case and appendices can be accessed via the Council’s website here: www.haringey.gov.uk/wards-corneror via Persona’s website at http://seven-sisters.persona-pi.com/.

 If you need any information or documents translated relating to the CPO, please visit this web page http://www.haringey.gov.uk/contact/translation-and-interpreting-services or contact the Council directly.

 What is a Compulsory Purchase Order?

 The Town & Country Planning Act 1990 allows a council to use its compulsory purchase powers to help facilitate comprehensive redevelopment projects where it is in the public interest to do so.
 Haringey Council has agreed to use these powers by making a CPO to assist with the land assembly required to deliver the Seven Sisters Regeneration project, which has planning permission and will provide a number of significant benefits for the local area, including new jobs, homes, employment space and a new purpose built market for Seven Sisters Market.